eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignbulksenddocumentmappingApi.md

 <a id="ezsignbulksenddocumentmappingdeleteobjectv1"></a>
 # **EzsignbulksenddocumentmappingDeleteObjectV1**
-> EzsignbulksenddocumentmappingDeleteObjectV1Response EzsignbulksenddocumentmappingDeleteObjectV1 (int pkiEzsignbulksenddocumentmappingID)
+> CommonResponse EzsignbulksenddocumentmappingDeleteObjectV1 (int pkiEzsignbulksenddocumentmappingID)

 Delete an existing Ezsignbulksenddocumentmapping